Categoría Primera C: Return in 2021

 In 2021, Difútbol confirmed the return of the Categoría Primera C under the name Torneo Interclubes Primera C. On 12 April 2021, the organization opened the signup process for the tournament which would begin on 15 May, but its beginning was postponed until July.
 It was intended that the winner of the Primera C competition took part in Primera B in 2022 as a guest team, with two promotions and two relegations to come into force by 2023.
-However, the DIMAYOR member clubs must first approve promotion and relegation between Primera B and Primera C. The first edition of the refounded tournament was won by Filipenses from Turbo, Antioquia Department, who defeated Unión Pacífico Sur from Tumaco in the final.
+However, the DIMAYOR member clubs still had to approve promotion and relegation between Primera B and Primera C. The first edition of the refounded tournament was won by Filipenses from Turbo, Antioquia Department, who defeated Unión Pacífico Sur from Tumaco in the final.

+A project for the implementation of the Primera C competition was approved at the general assembly of the Colombian Football Federation (FCF) held on 11 March 2025.
+The project, presented by professional club Llaneros, aimed at establishing promotion and relegation between the proposed third tier and the second tier league Categoría Primera B starting from 2026, with the FCF's Executive Committee being left in charge of designing the administrative and technical guidelines for its implementation.
+In August 2025, FCF chairman Ramón Jesurún along with his Dimayor and Difútbol counterparts confirmed their interest in the creation of a professional third tier competition, and informed that they were aiming to start the competition within two years with the top 16 clubs from the current amateur tournament while also stating that there were still logistical and financial challenges to be sorted out.